-Read our picks for the top D&D books of all time…
+Best D&D Novels?
+Wondering where to start with Dungeons & Dragons novels?
+Read our picks for the absolute best D&D books of all time.

 The books below were chosen from among all of the D&D novels that have been published.
 Yes, there are a few obvious choices that were left out, but we’ll discuss them as we look through these books.
 Instead, we’ve focused on the best reads for those who haven’t jumped into the world of D&D adventures before – and for those who want a much deeper connection to the world of the game.

-Here’s our (somewhat) short list of Dungeons and Dragons adventures you will enjoy.
+Here’s our (somewhat) short list of Dungeons and Dragons novels you will enjoy.

 - Quag Keep